 Youngstown Cultural Arts Center is an inclusive contemporary multi-arts hub in the Delridge Neighborhood of Southwest Seattle that incubates the arts, art-makers, and organizations from our multicultural, inter-generational communities in order to engage in civic dialogue and meaningful community transformation.

 Youngstown is included in the national register of historic spaces, hosting over 45,000 participants annually.
 Youngstown Neighborhood History.

 Youngstown rents high-quality, affordable arts facilities for community organizations and creatives.
 These facilities include a full theater, movement studio, recording studio, kitchen, and classroom space.
 Youngstown also houses offices for several other nonprofit organizations at below-market rates, and provides 36 live-work spaces for low-income artists of all disciplines.

 TECHNICAL EXPERTISE IN THE PERFORMING ARTS

 Youngstown’s professional, friendly technical staff holds expertise in stage, lighting, sound, and event management, allowing users to present and perform at the highest level of quality at affordable rates.

 Youngstown works and partners with local producers and performers, and offers consultation and technical assistance to groups developing creative projects, new multi-use facilities, and groups seeking to engage diverse communities, especially youth, in successful community-based initiatives.

 DELRIDGE NEIGHBORHOODS DEVELOPMENT ASSOCIATION

-The Youngstown Cultural Arts Center is managed by the Delridge Neighborhoods Development Association (DNDA), a private non profit organization based in West Seattle.
+The Youngstown Cultural Arts Center is a program of Delridge Neighborhoods Development Association (DNDA), a private nonprofit organization based in West Seattle.
 DNDA is dedicated to engaging the community in creating a thriving Delridge.